What is Loan-to-Value Ratio?

-The Loan-to-Value Ratio (LTV) is a financial metric that compares the size of a mortgage loan to the appraised value of a property as of the present date.
+The Loan to Value Ratio (LTV) is a credit risk metric that compares the size of a mortgage loan to the appraised value of a property as of the present date.

 Simply put, the formula to calculate the loan-to-value ratio (LTV) is the loan amount divided by the current appraised property value, expressed as a percentage.